-For this operation, your back surgeon uses a tubular retractor system and a microendoscope to guide his movements and perform the operation.
-A Micro Endoscopic Discectomy is effective in relieving radiculopathy that usually compromises a root nerve.
+For this operation, your back surgeon uses a tubular retractor system and a microendoscope to guide his or her movements and perform the operation.
+A micro endoscopic discectomy is effective in relieving radiculopathy that usually compromises a root nerve.

 As shown in illustration 2, the surgeon passes a series of dilating tubes over the guide wire, pushing apart the tissue to get to your vertebrae.
-Once he has access to the herniated disc, he removes the guide wire.
+Once he or she has access to the herniated disc, the surgeon removes the guide wire.

 The surgeon uses a nerve retractor to gently move the nerve away from the herniated disc.
 Again, see illustration 4.

 6. CLEARING THE HERNIATED PORTION OF THE DISC